 There are some preventative measures you can take to help keep chlorine from irritating your sinuses.
 If you swim in a public pool, ask staff when they do chlorine treatments.
 Chlorine levels will be highest right after the pool has been treated, so avoid swimming the first couple days after chlorine has been added to the water.
 In addition to avoiding the pool on days with high chlorine counts, there are other measures you can take to protect your sinuses during a swim.
 Before jumping in, put on swimming ear plugs and a nose clip.
 They may not look fashion forward, but ear plugs and a nose clip help prevent chlorine from reaching your sinuses.
 Also, after you finish your swim, use a neti pot with a sterile saline solution to rinse off any residual chlorine that might have slipped past your nose clip and ear plugs.
 Finally, don’t delay your post-swim shower for hours after taking a swim, soap up and rinse off all the lingering chlorine as soon as you’re finished taking a dip.
 Showering immediately after a swim has the added benefit of helping prevent chlorine from drying out your skin and hair.

 If even after taking these preventative measures sinusitis still keeps you from enjoying your summer swims to the fullest, there may be a bigger underlying issue behind your sinus troubles.
 Seeking out care from a specialized physician is the first step in finding the best course of treatment for you.
 Dr. Pasha always works with patients to find and treat their sinus conditions at the source, clearing their sinuses so they can breathe freely again.
-Don’t let swimmer’s sinusitis ruin your poolside plans, schedule an appointment with Dr. Pasha today!
+Don’t let swimmer’s sinusitis ruin your poolside plans, secure an appointment with Dr. Pasha today!